ChaseTheHunter/chasethehunter.github.io/_posts/2016-07-20-it-is-better-for-us.markdown

 The Environment has a subtle color transition, warm colors for the seemingly happy moments and cold colors for the triste ones.
 It includes the life of the couple, but in a reduced way, due to the many changes of the backgrounds throughout the short.
 This project was my first attemp in 3D Animation.
 We had 3 weeks of animation time, which was tough, but a great experience on how to deal with the scope of a project under great pressure.
-*(Note to "Time":joined the team in the second half of the semester)*
+*(Note to "Time": joined the team in the second half of the semester)*

 https://vimeo.com/173833208